 H. 876 (the big Transportation bill) passed the House with

-- Safe turning: requiring vehicles to yield to vulnerable users when turning, just as any vehicles is required to yield when turning across traffic moving in the same or opposing direction today.
+- Safe turning: requiring vehicles to yield to vulnerable users when turning, just as any vehicles are required to yield when turning across traffic moving in the same or opposing direction today.
 Left turns made it through conference committee, but not right turns.

 - Clarification of when bicyclists who ‘generally shall ride to the right’ as specified in Title 23, may ride to the left or in the left lane.
 Language updated to reflect safety concerns.

-- In addition, the transportation bill defined an eBike, which is surging in popularity, a much needed step to clearly inform when an eBike does and does not need to be registered and insured.
+- In addition, the transportation bill defined an eBike, which is surging in popularity, a much-needed step to clearly inform when an eBike does and does not need to be registered and insured.

 - The Senate Transportation Committee disagreed with the approach the House took, and instead directed VTrans to spend $100,000 on "share the road" messaging.